Capillary/api-documentation/source/includes/_leads.md

 subStatus | enum | Current sub-status of the lead.
 Use only names that are created using `leads/substatus` API

+## Assign Lead
+Lets you change the owner of an existing lead.

 ## Get Lead Details

-Retrieves the details of all leads of an org or a specific lead based on the lead ID passed.
+Retrieves the details of leads created in an org.
+You can use filter parameters to get personalized results.